mobilemind/VNet/ReadMe.md

 The bookmarklet created via installation will paste in the Username, check the “Agree to Terms” box and set input focus on the password field of the VisitorNet sign-in form.
+_Note: The VNet+P version will also enter the stored password and submit the form._

 #### Compatibility